diegoddie/interview_restaurant_reservation/README.md

 *   **`DELETE /api/reservations/:id`** - Delete a reservation by its ID.
     *   Example: `DELETE http://localhost:3000/api/reservations/1`

+For a more interactive way to explore and test the endpoints, please use the API documentation available at `http://localhost:3000/docs`.

 ## How It Was Built (Brief Overview)